daniyalmotan/srr_pipeline/README.md

 2. – go into the data folder that has been mounted using:
 >root@94c6dc7c063c:/app# cd data

-3. – run the following command where, for instance, 20002 is the name of the folder with the .nii.gz files for the particular subject
+3. – run the following command where, for instance, /app/data/20002/NIFTI is the full path (including docker mount path) of the folder with the unprocessed .nii.gz files for the particular subject
->root@94c6dc7c063c:/app/data# bash srr_process_full.sh 20002

-full folder path may also be entered, both ways work

->root@94c6dc7c063c:/app/data# bash srr_process_full.sh /app/data/20002
+>root@94c6dc7c063c:/app/data# bash srr_process_full.sh /app/data/20002/NIFTI

-All the intermediate files and the final output will be inside the 20002 folder once the whole process has been run
+All the intermediate files and the final output will be inside the /app/data/20002/NIFTI folder (C:\srrdata\20002\NIFTI on the host PC) once the whole process has been run

 ## **Trouble Shooting**